dagraham/etm-tk/etmTk/help/OVERVIEW.md

 * Presidential election day (an occasion) every four years on the first Tuesday after a Monday in November:

         ^ Presidential Election Day @s 2012-11-06
-          @r y &i 4 &M 11 &m (2,3,4,5,6,7,8) &w TU
+          @r y &i 4 &M 11 &m 2, 3, 4, 5, 6, 7, 8 &w TU

-* Join the etm discussion group (a task) [s]tarting on the first day of the next month.
+* Join the etm discussion group (a task) [s]tarting 14 days from today.
 Because of the @g (goto) link, pressing Ctrl-G when this item is selected in the gui would open the link using the system default application which, in this case, would be your default browser:

-        - join the etm discussion group @s +1/1
+        - join the etm discussion group @s +14
           @g groups.google.com/group/eventandtaskmanager/topics

-# Views
+## Views

 Note: if a (case-insensitive) filter is entered then the display in all views will be limited to items that match somewhere in either the branch or the leaf.

-## Agenda
+### Agenda

 What you need to know now beginning with your schedule for the next few days and followed by items in these groups: